RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-database-specimens-with-imported-data.md

 ---
-parent: Data Entry
+parent: How-to guides
 ---

-# Databasing from workbench
+# How to database specimens with imported data

 {: .no_toc }